Maghi

 Maghi is a Punjabi cultural festival, the Indian harvest festival celebrated on winter solstice.
 Maghi falls on the first day of the month of Magh and is celebrated in Punjab, Haryana, Jammu and Himachal Pradesh.
 It follows on the heels of the mid-winter festival of Lohri which is marked by bonfires in North Indian fields and yards.
 The next morning is seen as an auspicious occasion for ritual bathing in ponds and rivers.

 In Himachal Pradesh, the festival is also known as Maghi Saaji or Magha Ra Saza.
 It is known as Maghi Sangrand or Uttarain (Uttarayana) in Jammu and Sakrat in Haryana.

 In Hinduism

 Makar Sankranti always falls on the first day of the month of Magha in the Vikram Samvat calendar.
-On Maghi, when the sun takes its northern journey on entering the sign of Makara or Capricorn, the Hindus take bath in the River Ganga or if that is not possible, in some other river, rivulet, canal or pond.
-In the ancient Indian epic Mahabharata, it was on Maghi (Makar Sankranti) that Bhishma attained mukti (liberation) after having heard discourses about the mysteries of life and death since Kartik Purnima during the Mahabharata war.
+On Maghi, when the sun takes its northern journey on entering the sign of Makara or Capricorn, the Hindus take a bath in the River Ganga, or if that is not possible, in some other river, rivulet, canal, or pond.
+In the ancient Indian epic the Mahabharata, it was on Maghi (Makar Sankranti) that Bhishma attained mukti (liberation) after having heard discourses about the mysteries of life and death since Kartik Purnima during the Mahabharata War.

 It follows the festival of Lohri in north India, particularly popular in the Punjab region.